 For the most part, the minimum pitch for metal roof installations depends on the type of metal material chosen and what method the material is being fastened.
 For the metal roof shingles, the minimum pitch for a panel that is non-soldered is three on twelve, this is a little higher for the minimum slope for an asphalt roof at 2:12.
 From there, the minimum pitch for metal panels depends on the methods used to join the panels.
 Panels joined with an applied lap sealant can go virtually flat.
 For low slope metal roofs that are nearly flat, modified bitumen roofing, thermoset, and thermoplastic single-ply are accepted and recommended.

 Many homeowners wonder why there is a minimum pitch for metal roof applications.
-This is due to the different factors that can happen over time and challenge the integrity of your roof if you are not prepared in advance.
-A steep slope roof is one whose slope is greater than 3:12.
+Due to the different factors that can happen over time that challenge the integrity of your roof if you are not prepared in advance.
+A steep slope roof is when the slope is greater than 3:12.
 Steeper slopes are ideal for areas that have higher snow loads and will also prevent the possibility of ponding water on the roof.
 When it comes to residential construction, your roof is a visible part of the structure.
 Choosing a metal roof for residential construction involves choosing a panel profile that will be aesthetically pleasing.

 Low Slope Metal Roofing Problems

-Roofs that have a low slope metal roofing typically have problems with water movement, and condensation buildup.
-Moisture problems can cause a plethora of problems like corrosion to metals and wiring not to mention molds that decay wood.
-That is why you may have noticed that just about all of the roofs you see with very low under about two and a half on twelve pitches have coverings.
+Roofs that have a low slope, typically have problems with water movement, and condensation buildup.
+Moisture problems can cause a plethora of problems like corrosion to metals and wiring, not to mention molds that decay wood.
 For the best results, the minimum slope for a metal roof should be around no less than three and a half on twelve.
 This will help the roof to perform at its best, metal roofs have many advantages and won’t give you a ton of problems.